 Again, biometric systems are great wherever identification and authentication are critical.

-#1 Law enforcement and public security
+Law enforcement and public security (criminal/suspect identification)

-This category can include criminal ID solutions such as Automated Fingerprint (and palm print) Identification Systems (AFIS).
-They store, search and retrieve, fingerprint images, and subject records.
+This category can include criminal I.D. solutions such as Automated Fingerprint (and palm print) Identification Systems (AFIS).
+They store, search and retrieve fingerprint images and subject records.

-Live face recognition - the ability to perform face identification in a crowd in real-time or post-event - is also gaining interest for public security - in cities, airports, at borders, or other sensitives such as stadiums or places of worship.
+Live face recognition - the ability to perform face identification in a crowd in real-time or post-event - is also gaining interest for public security - in cities, airports, borders, or other sensitives such as stadiums or places of worship.